kevinding0218/InterviewDocuments/Q and A/System Design/Rate Limiting (local and distributed).md

 #### Interaction
 1. RetrieveJobScheduler runs RetrieveRulesTask, which makes a remote call to the Rules service.
 It then creates token buckets and puts them into the cache.
 2. When client request comes to the host, RateLimiter first makes a call to the ClientIdentifierBuilder to build a unique identifier for the client.
-3. And then it passes this key to the cache in TokenBucketCache and retrieves the bucket.
+3. And then RateLimiter passes this key to the cache in TokenBucketCache and retrieves the bucket.
 4. And the last step to do is to call allow request on the bucket.
 ### Distributed World
 #### How we can make rate limiting work across many machines in a cluster.